prometheus404/TrotskysWorld/README.md

 a shitty version of a shittier software to test the basics of logic

 ## RULES
-* tags and variables must be placed between inverted commas e.g Square('a')
+* tags and variables must be placed between inverted commas e.g. Square('a')
 * everything that follows "exist" or "for each" goes between brackets e.g. $x(Square('x'))

 ## ATOMIC SENTENCES